 We create a dream of sophisticated colour with a vision to elude the ordinary

-Baigali Designs is a family-owned business, based in Edinburgh, Scotland, dedicated to bringing you exciting, classic and timeless designed accessories that compliment the best interior designs by celebrating colour, Scottish design and revealing a rare touch of originality, elegance and rugged luxury.
+Baigali Designs is a family business, based in Edinburgh, Scotland.
+Dedicated to bringing you exciting, classic and timeless designed accessories that complement the best of interiors by celebrating colour, Scottish design, originality, elegance and rugged luxury.

 Where did the name 'Baigali' come from?

-Lesley met her husband in Hong Kong while working as an expatriate nurse on the island, the name Baigali is derived from a Cantonese interpretation of the name ‘Pugsley’ - Bai Ga Li (白 加 利) meaning "pure additional success", we chose this name as it is personal to us, unusual, unique and original, we thought this also captured the essence of Lesley's designs.
+Lesley met her husband in Hong Kong while working as an expatriate nurse on the island, the name Baigali is derived from a Cantonese interpretation of the name ‘Pugsley’ - Bai Ga Li (白 加 利) meaning "pure additional success", we chose this name as it is personal to us, unusual and unique, we thought this also captured the essence of Lesley's designs.

-When Lesley was a teenager she lived in Paris and was taught to sew by a retired Chanel seamstress, this grew into a love of fabric, embroidery and design.
-Her creative embroidery studies in Edinburgh combined with many travels around the world and a love of Scotland's landscapes mixed with early memories of holidays in the highlands of Scotland can all be found in her unique designs.
+While living in Paris as a teenager, Lesley was taught to sew by a retired Chanel seamstress,, this grew into a love of woolen fabric, embroidery and design.
+Her creative embroidery studies in Edinburgh combined with many travels around the world and a love of Scotland's landscapes mixed with early memories of growing up in the Scottish Borders and family holidays in the highlands of Scotland can all be found in her unique designs.

-Her passion for experimenting, mixing fabrics and knowledge of wool create unique and vibrant home furnishings.
+Her passion for experimenting with mixing fabrics and her knowledge of wool create unique and vibrant cushions and throws.

-Cheviot - This design is inspired by the gentle rolling Cheviot hills which span across the border between Scotland and England, each design has two different types of fabric with a diagonal border between them, the wool representing the Cheviot sheep that roam on both sides of the border.
+Cheviot - this collection is inspired by the gentle rolling Cheviot hills which span across the border between Scotland and England.
+For centuries these hills and valleys were the stomping grounds of the infamous Border Reivers, they also left a legacy of fortified buildings and overgrown ruins which I explored while growing up in Kelso.
+Each cushion has two different types of fabric with a diagonal border between them representing the tension that has prevailed in this lovely area of Scotland.

-Cuillen - This design is inspired by the rocky Cuillen (Scottish Gaelic An Cuitheann) mountain on the Isle of Sky, which can appear dark grey, blue and pink when viewed from the surrounding islands.
+Cuillen - this collection is inspired by the rocky Cuillen (Scottish Gaelic An Cuitheann) range of mountains on the Isle of Sky and Rum, when I visit the area in Summer they can appear dark grey, blue and pink when viewed from the surrounding islands.
 Each design has a central paisley or thistle pattern representing the sea and the abundance of wild thistles on the mountain, each pattern is influenced by the seasonal colours and the varying sunlight on the mountain.

-Eildon - This design is inspired by the three Eildon hills near Melrose in the Scottish borders, when you stand on Sir Walter Scot's view point (Scot View) the colours of these hills and surrounding area provide a moody colour contrast that is used in the designs and the three buttons on the cushions represent the three hills.
+Eildon - this design is inspired by the three Eildon hills near Melrose in the Scottish borders where I grew up.
+My favourite view is from Scott's view (named after Sir Walter Scott) where you can see the three magnificant Eildon hills.
+The colours of these hills and surrounding area provide a moody colour contrast that is used in my designs and the three buttons on the cushions represent the three hills.

-Galloway - This design is inspired by the beautiful Galloway hills and the wool patterns used are similar to the dramatic colours appearing as the wild weather sweeps up the Solway Firth and Irish sea.
-Each design has a central banding of fabric and trimming which is influenced by the unique breeds of belted Galloway cattle and pigs found in the area.
+Galloway - this collection of cushion covers is inspired by the beautiful Galloway hills and the wool patterns used are similar to the dramatic colours appearing as the wild weather sweeps up the Solway Firth and Irish sea.
+Each design has a central banding of fabric and trimming which is influenced by the unique breeds of belted Galloway cattle and belted breed of pigs found in the area.